Medical Education at University Park

 Is housing provided?
 What are my living options?

-Students are responsible for their own housing expenses.
-University Park Curriculum students may choose to live wherever they desire.
-We expect the majority of students will choose to live at The View apartments in State College, the apartment complex that presently houses most of the University Park Curriculum students.
+Students are responsible for their own housing.
+University Park Regional Campus medical students may choose to live wherever they desire.
+Historically, the majority of students have chosen to live at The View apartments in State College, the apartment complex that has worked closely with the UPRC Office of Medical Education and is familiar with the needs and academic calendar of the medical school.
 Each pet-friendly apartment consists of two- or three-bedroom suites.
 Each suite includes a private bath, full-size bed, mattress, dresser, desk, chair, side table or nightstand and window blinds.
-The View also offers access to its swimming pool, clubhouse, tanning beds, workout facilities, computer room and other on-site recreational facilities.
+The View also offers access to its swimming pool, clubhouse, workout facilities, computer room and other on-site recreational facilities.

 Is it required that I have my own transportation?
 What public transportation options are available to me?